-The curriculum for the concentration in Supply Chain Management is designed to prepare students for a career in e-Business Technology and/or Supply Chain Management.
+The curriculum for the concentration in Supply Chain Management is designed to prepare students for a career in Supply Chain Management.
 The degree program provides a solid business foundation upon which rigorous e-Business technology competencies are built.
-The graduates of the program will possess the management and technology skills required for positions in e-Business and Supply Chain environment.
-The main objective of the program is to provide students with an understanding of the strategic and operational nature of e-Business.
+The graduates of the program will possess the management and technology skills required for positions in the Supply Chain environment.
+The Program also provides students with an understanding of the strategic and operational nature of Supply Chain Management.